ekrell/emily-usv/README.md

 	LOG_REPLAY          Enabled

 **Set behavior for when mission is completed**.
-The default is to `hold` when a mission is completed, but the boat will start drifting.
+The default is to `Hold` when a mission is completed, but the boat will start drifting.
 Instead, set it to `loiter` to maintain the position.

 	MIS_DONE_BEHAVE          Loiter